-Using policy instruments, the housing need can be rationalised by way of:
+Using policy instruments, the housing need can be rationalised by way of :

-- b. restoring the residential units converted to other purposes (22% of housing stock in urban areas of MMR districts is put to non-residential use) - c. regularising the unauthorised constructions provided the land use, and health and safety norms are not compromised while doing so (assuming only 50% can be regularised)
+- a. unlocking the vacant units (13% of housing stock in urban areas of MMR districts is vacant) - b. restoring the residential units converted to other purposes (22% of housing stock in urban areas of MMR districts is put to non-residential use) - c. regularising the unauthorised constructions provided the land use, and health and safety norms are not compromised while doing so (assuming only 50% can be regularised)